Patersons gain consistency and invoice generation control.

 Using CSB, Patersons now processes corporate financial services invoices in real time.
 As soon as the final tax invoice and fee allocation reports are prepared by front office staff, data is automatically posted as transactions to the General Ledger.

-Today, the entire month-end process including invoice creation, impact on debtors, revenue and commission calculations, has been reduced by 70 per cent.
+Today, the entire month-end process including invoice creation, impact on debtors, and revenue and commission calculations, has been reduced by 70 per cent.
 This has freed up back office staff to spend more time reviewing and analysing numbers rather than processing invoices.
 It has also removed much of the processing overhead for front line, non-finance staff.

 Management visibility into the company’s financial activities has increased with automated reporting making debtors information and month-to-date financial figures available on a real time basis.
 Revenue reports provide data down to the individual staff member level, improving the generation of commission statements for advisors.